palera1n/palera1n/README.md

 Loader app does appear on rootless but cannot bootstrap, you may use the SSH server listening at 127.0.0.1:44 (IPv4) or ::1:44 (IPv6).

-The override overlay option does not currently work and will upload a corrupted overlay.

 If the device is previously jailbroken, the jailbreak environment is automatically prepared and ends with a respring.
 You can use the `-s` option to skip this behaviour.